-The best vacuum cleaners on the market today offer a wealth of features intended to make the chore easier and faster than ever before.
-Today’s best vacuums offer better suction, greater efficiency and modern filter systems for capturing dust and dander.
-Can’t find an outlet?
-Many cordless vacuums are just as powerful as their corded counterpoints.
+The best vacuum cleaners on the market today offer a wealth of features intended to make cleaning your floors easier and faster than ever before.
+Today’s best vacuum cleaners have better suction, are more efficient and have modern filter systems for capturing dust and dander.

 What are the best vacuum cleaners?

 Based on our research, the best vacuum overall is the Shark Navigator Lift-Away NV352.
 This affordable upright provides excellent cleaning performance in a user-friendly package.
 It even converts into a canister when needed and carries all of its tools onboard.

 For quick clean-ups, budget-friendly cordless vacuums such as Hoover BH50020PC Linx Signature or the handheld Black + Decker Dustbuster CHV1410L fit the bill.
 Powerful suction in a compact package is just what you need when your toddler’s Cheerios go flying moments before company arrives.

 Is even the thought of vacuuming too much to bear?
 Put a robot to work instead.
 The iRobot Roomba s9+ is the pinnacle of robotic cleaning with its superior mapping capabilities and self-emptying waste bin.
 But if spending a stimulus check on a robot vac doesn’t appeal to you, the iLife V3s Pro is an excellent budget choice for tidying up after Fido and keeping dust bunnies at bay.

 Read on more all of our best vacuum picks.